kimfucious/sakura/README.md

 In brief, _all_ Bootstrap SCSS source files have been downloaded to `css/bootstrap`.
 Bootstrap is imported (among other scss files) via `css/main.scss`, which gets compiled by Jekyll to `_/site/css/main.css`. _Note that the compiled file is a css file, not scss_.

+This _could_ be thinned out so that only the bootstrap components used by the theme are called out; however, I have not done that yet, because I'm not sure where I'm gonna stop yet.

 The ability to override Bootstrap variables is enabled by the addition of line 8 in `css/bootstrap/bootstrap.scss`:

 ```scss